 More than $9 billion in public and private investments in the past two decades.
 More>

-More than $2.8 billion in new construction projects have recently been completed or are currently underway in Houston’s vital urban center, an area defined by IH-45 to the west and south, Highway 69 to the east and IH-10 to the north.
-These projects include 16 residential properties, seven hotels, three high-rise office buildings, a new campus for the High School for the Performing and Visual Arts (HSPVA), major improvements to the George R. Brown Convention Center and several public parking garages.
+More than $4 billion in new construction projects have recently been completed or are currently underway in Houston’s vital urban center, an area defined by IH-45 to the west and south, Highway 69 to the east and IH-10 to the north.
+These projects include 15 residential properties, ten hotels, three high-rise office buildings, a new campus for the High School for the Performing and Visual Arts (HSPVA), major improvements to the George R. Brown Convention Center, several public parking garages – and more.

-Meanwhile, Downtown Houston remains a dynamic business center with a workforce of approximately 157,000 employees and 50 million square feet of office space; the largest concentration of employment in the region.
-Downtown remains the desired business location for prominent companies, offering competitive advantages such as proximity to the best talent, customers and business partners, public and private services, and a range of transit options.
+Meanwhile, Downtown Houston remains a dynamic business center with a workforce of approximately 168,600 employees and 51 million square feet of office space; the largest concentration of employment in the region.
+Downtown remains the desired business location for prominent companies, offering competitive advantages such as proximity to the best talent, customers and business partners, public and private services and a range of transit options.

 Lastly, the Downtown area also continues to see the opening of restaurants by award-winning chefs and restaurateurs.
-Hotspots are the area around Avenida Houston, along Main Street and in the Historic Market Square neighborhood.
+Hotspots include Avenida Houston, along Main Street and the Historic Market Square neighborhood.